saprajapati482/Projects/README.md

 # Projects
-This code is for html,css and javascropt
+This code is for html,css and javascript